 Asteroid mining is quickly becoming a reality.
 Companies such as Planetary Resources and Deep Space Industries are searching for cost-efficient ways to mine large asteroidal specimens and excavate the precious resources within, the yields of which are estimated in the trillions of dollars.
 Asteroids are replete with platinum, nickel, cobalt and water, which can be broken down into fuel, solving one of the great problems of space exploration: fuel availability.

 Outside of Velardeña in northern Mexico, a 30-million-tonne zinc deposit is breathing new life into the area.

 Government controlled alcohol sales in Sweden started with miners.
-King Fredrik decided in 1766 to abolish all restrictions on making liquor, which resulted in excessive drunkenness.
 At copper mines in Falun, alcohol-related accidents and fatalities had risen to disturbing levels.
 Mine owners petitioned to form a distribution company with exclusive rights to build distilleries and sell liquor.
 The end result was a state organization whose job involved regulating all alcohol sales in the city, safely and responsibly.

 The Berkeley Pit, a former open-pit mine, is now a man-made lake that contains more than 150 billion litres of toxic water.
 The water is heavily acidic and has taken on an almost blood-red colour from the copper and iron deposits.
 It looks like one of those places devoid of life entirely, but it’s not; it is home to a new species of fungi that could lead to important advances in modern medicine.